-Make this cabbage and egg recipe and give yourself a great healthy start and a boost of energy for the day.
+Make this loaded veggie omelette and give yourself a great healthy start and a boost of energy for the day.

-Who says omelets are only for breakfast?
-It can also be a part of your post-workout meal, lunch or brunch, especially if you are a vegetarian.
+And who says you cannot serve omelette recipes for dinner?
+This cabbage and egg recipe can also be a part of your post-workout meal, lunch or brunch, especially if you are a vegetarian.

-Add your favorite vegetables, mushrooms, herbs or meat, the omelet always gets loved and eaten without any questions asked.
-However, like all easy recipes, it has to be done the right way to taste better than the average omelet.
+However, like all easy recipes, it has to be done the right way for it to taste better than the average cabbage omlette.

 Ingredients